ibm-cloud-docs/openshift/openshift_cluster_access.md

       ...
       ```
       {: screen}

-  <p class="note">If you want to connect to the master by using the [strongSwan VPN service](/docs/containers?topic=containers-vpn#vpn-setup), note the `172.21.x.x` **Cluster IP** to use in the next step instead.
-Because the strongSwan VPN pod runs inside your cluster, it can access the NLB by using the IP address of the internal cluster IP service.
-In your `config.yaml` file for the strongSwan Helm chart, ensure that the Kubernetes service subnet CIDR, `172.21.0.0/16`, is listed in the `local.subnet` setting.</p>

 6. On the client machines where you or your users run `oc` commands, add the NLB IP address and the private service endpoint URL to the `/etc/hosts` file.
 Do not include any ports in the IP address and URL and do not include `https://` in the URL.
   * For OSX and Linux users: